I-Rinka/my-vim-config/README.md

 - [X] Multi cursor edit.
 It should be easy to use as visual studio code
 - [X] Move line like vscode press alt+⬆️ / alt+⬇️
   - You can do it by using `ctrl` + `jk`
-- [ ] Comment short cut.
+- [X] Comment short cut.
 I hope one keys' combination could comment all kind of files as I'm almost a full-stacked programmer.
 - [X] Structure complete
+- [ ] Preview
+- [ ] Git modify hint in editor

 ## Install